onwongjan2002/CKA-Certification-Course-2025/Day 31/README.md

 ---

-### Can We Manually Add Trust?
+### Private CA

-Yes.
 Just like browsers come with a list of trusted CAs, you can manually add a CA’s public key to your trust store (e.g., in a browser or an operating system).

 **Summary for Internal HTTPS Access Without Warnings**